dogshoes/gotenna-flash-dumper/NOTES.md

 ### Block 135 to 182

 Firmware position B (field upgraded firmware).
-Real flash reservation is likely longer than this, perhaps up to block 220.
+Real flash reservation is likely longer than this, perhaps up to block 219.

 ### Block 220

-Firmware position B offset?
-Possibly contains other information?
+Some sort of data structure.

 ### Block 221

 A duplicate of block 221.

-### Block 222 to 335
+### Block 222 to 336

 Log / event data, highly structured.

-### Block 336

-Some sort of data structure.
-Diagnostics?
-Readable text included.
+This data is output via the "getlog" command.

 ### Block 337